Chain-of-Insight/nomsu/README.md

 ## Usage

-* To get a Nomsu [REPL](https://en.wikipedia.org/wiki/Read-eval-print_loop), simply run `lua nomsu.lua` (or `luajit nomsu.lua`).
+* To run Nomsu interactively (a [REPL](https://en.wikipedia.org/wiki/Read-eval-print_loop)), simply run `lua nomsu.lua` (or `luajit nomsu.lua`).
 * To run a .nom file with Nomsu code, run `lua nomsu.lua your_file.nom`.
-* (Advanced/optional) To precompile a .nom file into lua, run `lua nomsu.lua -c <input_file>` to precompile your file into lua (by default, saved in the same location, but with a `.lua` extension instead of `.nom`).
-If you run the compiler with the "-O" (for Optimized) flag, the compiler will run the precompiled lua files directly, instead of parsing and compiling the .nom files before running them.
-This is not necessary, but it can speed things up if you precompile a bunch of code that involves macros or compile-time activity.
-* More usage options are avilable via `lua nomsu.lua --help`.
+* The full usage options are avilable via `lua nomsu.lua --help`.

 ## Compiling/installing

 If you enjoy Nomsu so much that you'd like to tinker with it or have it in your system path, there is an included Makefile.
-This is entirely optional, but you can run `make` to compile any modified .moon or .nom files into .lua files and produce an executable file called `nomsu` that can be run directly. `make test` will run the suite of tests. `make install` will install the compiler on your system.
-By default, the `nomsu` executable will be put in `/usr/local/bin` and all the necessary support files will be put into `/usr/local/share/nomsu/*`, but you can change the location with `make PREFIX=/your/path/here install` (or `NOMSU_BIN_DIR` and `NOMSU_LIB_DIR` to specify them separately).
+This is entirely optional, but you can run `make` to compile any modified .moon or .nom files into .lua files and produce an executable file called `nomsu` that can be run directly. `make test` will run the suite of tests. `sudo make install` will install the compiler on your system.
+By default, the `nomsu` executable will be put in `/usr/local/bin` and all the necessary support files will be put into `/usr/local/share/nomsu/*` and `/usr/local/lib/nomsu/*`, but you can change the location during installation or via the `PREFIX=/your/path/here` flag.
 The default build options use the system default `lua`, but this can be changed via `make LUA=luajit` or `make LUA_BIN=/path/to/lua`.
-To uninstall, simply `make uninstall` with the same flags you used to install.
+To uninstall, simply `make uninstall` and provide the same installation path you did during installation.

 ## File Layout